pelle112112/ExamProjectBI/README.md

 The only way to use K-Means is if we know how many clusters we need to make the best silhouette score

-The only way to use K-Means is if we know how many clusters we need to make the best silhouette score

 In the Silhouette Analysis below we can see that the clusters peak at 4

 ![Alt text](./Documentation/Graphs/K-Mean/Silhouette%20Analysis.png)